Chicago Drug Crime Lawyer

 Manufacturing/Distributing/Possession with Intent to Distribute a Controlled Substance in Illinois

-A person who is arrested and charged with Manufacturing/Distributing a controlled substance faces much more severe penalties.
+A person arrested and charged with Manufacturing/Distributing a controlled substance faces much more severe penalties.
 For example, if a person is in possession of up to only 1 gram of heroin with intent to distribute, they can face a possible 7-year prison sentence.
-The State will need to prove that the person not only was in possession of the drug but that they had the intent to distribute the drug.
-For example, having the drug in multiple small baggies with scale can be evidence of distribution.
+The State will need to prove that the person not only was in possession of the drug but that they had the intent to distribute.
+For example, having the drug in multiple small baggies with a scale can be evidence of distribution.
+A skilled Chicago Drug Crime Defense Attorney will challenge the prosecution's claim of intent, arguing that such evidence is circumstantial and does not prove that the defendant intended to sell the substance.

 Possession of Cannabis in Chicago, IL

-It is well known that possession of cannabis in the State of Illinois is legal.
-However, there are still laws in place that restrict the amount of cannabis a person can have in their possession as well as how cannabis can be transported in a motor vehicle.
-Violating some of these laws can still subject an individual to being arrested.
+It is well known that possession of cannabis in the State of Illinois is legal for adults.
+However, there are still laws that restrict the amount of cannabis a person can have in their possession, as well as how cannabis can be transported.
+Violating some of these laws can still subject an individual to being arrested and facing fines or other penalties.
+An individual may be charged if they are in possession of more than the legally allowed amount, which for residents is 30 grams of cannabis flower, 5 grams of cannabis concentrate, or 500 mg of THC in a cannabis-infused product.
+Having a Drug Offenses Lawyer on your side is crucial if you are accused of violating these laws, even if you thought your actions were legal.

 Cannabis in a Motor Vehicle in Chicago, IL

-The State of Illinois requires that cannabis be kept in a sealed, odor proof container while being transported in a motor vehicle.
-It is a common misconception that the police cannot search a vehicle if they smell an odor of cannabis coming from a vehicle.
+The State of Illinois requires that cannabis be kept in a sealed, odor-proof container while being transported in a motor vehicle.
+It is a common misconception that the police cannot search a vehicle if they smell an odor of cannabis coming from it.
+This is a crucial point for a Chicago Drug Crime Lawyer to address.

 Probable Cause + Drug Crimes